stickyfingies/grove/README.md

 ## **Instructions** <a name="chapter-3"></a>

-> This section requires a basic familiarity with computer terminal emulator programs, like `cmd.exe` on Windows.
+> **Note** This section requires a basic familiarity with computer terminal emulator programs, like `cmd.exe` on Windows.

 <details>